High Dimensional Mode Hunting Using Pettiest Components Analysis: Pettiest components analysis with fastPRIM

 \section{Pettiest components analysis with fastPRIM}

-The fastPRIM algorithm satisfies the following optimality property: when the data is multivariate normal, say $\mathcal N(\mathbf 0, \Sigma)$, the box with the smallest volume subject to have probability $\beta$ is found in the direction of the rotation of the $p$ principal components; that is, the box centered around the mean of probability $\beta$ in $\mathcal X'(p)$ \citep[Proposition 1]{DiazDazardRao2017}.
-However, no result in \citet{DiazDazardRao2017} dealt with dimension reduction.
+\cite[Proposition 1]{DiazDazardRao2017} proved that fastPRIM satisfies the following optimality property: when the distribution is a multivariate normal, say $\mathcal N(\mathbf 0, \Sigma)$, the box with the smallest volume subject to have probability $\beta$ is found in the direction of the rotation of the $p$ principal components; that is, the box centered around the mean of probability $\beta$ in $\mathcal X'(p)$.
+However, they did not prove any result dealing with dimension reduction.
 This article goes one step further: it shows that if we are going to consider reduction of dimensionality, say to $p' < p$, we should consider pettiest components instead of principal components.

 Starting thus with the space $\mathcal X(p)$, let $B_i$ be the final box obtained by fastPRIM on an input space $\mathcal{X}'_i(p')$, where $i$ indicates a specific way of choosing $p'$ variables from $p$ variables.
 The collection of all such boxes will be $\mathcal B$.
 The Lebesgue measure of the box $B \in \mathcal B$ with probability measure $\beta$ is $\mathrm{Vol} (B | \beta)$.
 In the input space $\mathcal{X}'_i (p')$ spanned by the pettiest components, we write that specific box as $\mathbf B$.